guillainbisimwa/portfolio/README.md

 ## Projects

 - [Loan Group management](https://github.com/guillainbisimwa/Loan-Group-management) - This is a loan application system.
 It's a web application with a good responsive design, built with Ruby on Rails to facilitate financial inclusion by giving loans to people.
-Built with: `Ruby on rails`, `postgresql`, `Heroku`, `RSpec`, `Capybara`.
+Built with: `Ruby on Rails`, `PostgreSQL`, `Heroku`, `RSpec`, `Capybara`.
   [Live version](https://mysterious-beyond-28823.herokuapp.com/)

 - [Worl-Music-Festival](https://github.com/guillainbisimwa/Worl-Music-Festival) - This Project is based on an online website for a conference.
 I have followed the given design of the website CC Global Summit 2015 by Cindy Shin.
 Built with: `HTML`, `bootstrap4` and `css3-flexbox`.